ankit9241/StyleHaven/README.md

-# StyleHaven - Modern E-commerce Platform
+# PixelConquest - Modern E-commerce Platform

-StyleHaven is a modern, responsive e-commerce platform built with Next.js, TypeScript, and Tailwind CSS.
+PixelConquest is a modern, responsive e-commerce platform built with Next.js, TypeScript, and Tailwind CSS.
 It's designed to showcase fashion products with a clean, intuitive user interface and smooth interactive elements.
 Perfect for anyone looking to launch a stylish online store quickly.

 ## 🚀 Features